admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/AssetAdministrationShell/derivedFrom](http://admin-shell.io/aas/3/0/AssetAdministrationShell/derivedFrom) The attribute derivedFrom of the AssetAdministrationShell class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

-## AssetAdministrationShell/security
- Definition of the security relevant aspects of the AAS.

- [http://admin-shell.io/aas/3/0/AssetAdministrationShell/security](http://admin-shell.io/aas/3/0/AssetAdministrationShell/security) The attribute security of the AssetAdministrationShell class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

 ## AssetAdministrationShell/submodel
  Points from the Admin Shell to the Submodels that describe the Admin Shell of a given Asset